agileobjects/AgileMapper/docs/src/configuration/Ignoring-Target-Members.md

 }
 ```

 `Order.DateCreated` will be ignored because `OrderDto` has no matching member, but out of the box the `Id` property will be updated.
-You can stop this using:
+To stop this, use:

 ```cs
 Mapper.WhenMapping